Wednesday, June 30, 2010

 Weekend + happy summer!

 Happy first day of summer!
 I am still exhausted from my river weekend in Maryland with the whole family.
-There were disappearing cookies.
-And cupcakes:
+There were disappearing cookies and cupcakes.
+Waterskiing (and falling) and tubing.

 Not to mention sun, campfires, s'mores, crab cakes, a lil Betty White, tons of pictures, and much-needed family fun.
 And I experienced a food first -- gravy fries!
 Have any of you heard of this?
 My aunt and cousins said it is a southern thing so that would explain why it's new to me.
 But, goodness, ah-maz-ing!
 Just a perfect Father's Day and a great kickoff to summer.
 As much as I love winter and snow, I do enjoy summer.
 You guessed it -- time for a list!
 Five of my favorite things about summer: